hamptonpieryc/website/content/docs/originals/equity-and-divesity.md

 * Embedding good diversity and inclusion practice into our decision-making processes

 **Hampton Pier Yacht Club** does not tolerate the misuse of our social media platforms in ways that is contrary to our commitments.
-However,we recognise that in many case there are honest differences of opinion as to what is is appropriate, and we encourage the use of informal processes to resolve issues.
+However, we recognise that in many case there are honest differences of opinion as to what is appropriate, and we encourage the use of informal processes to resolve issues.
 Serious or repeated misuse will result in disciplinary action.